uc-wilso6jm/it3038c-scripts/labs/Lab7/README.md

 }
 ```
 **Note: The path being defined as ".\wordcloud.svg" will save the file to whatever your current working directory is.
 I recommend changing to your desktop directory to make it easy to find*.
-Save your file to your desktop and in Powershell 7 cd into your desktop directory.
+Save your script to your desktop and in Powershell 7 cd into your desktop directory.

 Run the script by running
 ```powershell